jdevmars/vtexapi_test/README.md

 In an bid to facilitate and speed up this process of credentials validation, I developed this web application to do the 3 tests at once, presenting the results on a single webpage, bringing the status code returned and a sample of the body response.

 JSP/Servlets, Bootstrap (HTML & CSS), jQuery (JavaScript) and HttpClient for Rest API handling are used.

-My colleagues at work could benefit from the application as well, but they don't remember it exists, unfortunately.